flipped-learning-framework/Source-Codes/README.md

-# Source Codes
+# Source Code

-We provide the source codes of the unfolded RNN model for predicting the learning curve of students.
+We provide the source code of the unfolded RNN model for predicting the learning curve of students.
 The settings of the unfolded RNN model are given below:

 1. Hidden unit: 32.
 2. Epoch: 100.